 Purchasing life insurance can seem like a daunting task, especially when there are so many types of insurance and providers available.
 Fortunately, by making use of the resources and quotes available on the websites listed above, it’s possible to choose a simple, straightforward insurance policy that will meet your needs in the short and long term.
-Getting life insurance is just as important as other types of insurance, such as home insurance, car insurance, pet insurance, or travel insurance.
+Getting life insurance is just as important as other types of insurance, such as mortgage insurance, home insurance, car insurance, pet insurance, or travel insurance.
 Read more about Insurance and Why You Need It.

 Once you get your insurance needs handled, it’s time to tackle the next important task of planning for your future: a legal will.
-If you don’t have a legal will in place, think about using Willful.co – a leading Canadian website that guides you through creating a legal will that is customized to execute your wishes and protect your family – all for as little as $99.
-The process takes about 20 minutes is doesn’t require an expensive lawyer or notary.
-To save you cash, we’ve got an exclusive promo code for our readers.
-When you sign up for Willful, use the promo code YOUNGANDTHRIFTY and get $15 off any Willful plan.
+If you don’t have a legal will in place, think about using Willful – a leading Canadian website that guides you through creating a legal will that is customized to execute your wishes and protect your family – all for as little as $99.
+The process takes about 20 minutes and it doesn’t require an expensive lawyer or notary.
+To save you cash, we’ve got an exclusive offer for our readers.
+When you sign up for Willful using our exclusive link you’ll get 10% off any Willful plan.